2013 BMW X6 Performance

 - "The 2013 BMW X6 delivers an astonishing amount of performance considering its size and weight." -- Edmunds

 - "The weird but intimidating X6 continues to be a surprisingly delightful vehicle to drive, especially in extra-power M guise." -- Car and Driver

 - "All of this makes for a fleet 4x4 that can't quite compete against BMW's other M cars for outright agility but otherwise makes a surprisingly entertaining case for itself." -- Popular Mechanics

 Acceleration and Power

-Reviewers say the BMW X6 has plenty of power, even in the base model with the 300-horsepower inline-six.
+Reviewers say the BMW X6 has plenty of power, even the base model with the 300-horsepower six-cylinder.
 But while they may like the 35i, they absolutely love the V8 models.
 Still, shoppers looking for better fuel economy from their performance SUV may want to consider a crossover like the Porsche Cayenne S Hybrid, which gets 20/24 mpg city/highway from its 380-horsepower hybrid powertrain, according to the EPA.

 - "Acceleration is brisk with either of the available engines (from the xDrive35i and the xDrive50i)." -- Edmunds

 - "The X6 M is a fire-breathing misfit that, despite its curb heft of 5324 pounds, can launch to 60 mph in 4.5 seconds." -- Popular Mechanics